Updated: Dec 16, 2021

 A Memorandum of Association is the most important document of a company.
 It states the objects for which the company is formed.
 It contains the rights, privileges, and powers of the company.
 Hence it is called a charter of the company.
 It is treated as the constitution of the company.
 It determines the relationship between the company and the outsiders.

 The whole business of the company is built up according to the Memorandum of Association.
 A company cannot undertake any business or activity not stated in the Memorandum.
 It can exercise only those powers which are clearly stated in the Memorandum.

 “The memorandum of association of a company is the charter and defines the limitation of the power of the company established under the Act”.

-Thus, a Memorandum of Association is a document which sets out the constitution of the company.
-It clearly displays the company’s relationship with outside world.
+Thus, a Memorandum of Association is a document that sets out the constitution of the company.
+It clearly displays the company’s relationship with the outside world.
 It also defines the scope of its activities.
-MoA enables the shareholders, creditors and people who has dealing with the company in one form or another to know the range of activities.
+MoA enables the shareholders, creditors, and people who have dealing with the company in one form or another to know the range of activities.

 Contents of Memorandum of Association

 According to the Companies Act, the Memorandum of Association of a company must contain the following clauses:

 The name of the company should be stated in this clause.
 A company is free to select any name it likes.
 But the name should not be identical or similar to that of a company already registered.
 It should not also use words like King, Queen, Emperor, Government Bodies and names of World Bodies like U.N.O., W.H.O., World Bank etc. If it is a Public Limited Company, the name of the company should end with the word ‘Limited’ and if it is a Private Limited Company, the name should end with the words ‘Private Limited’.